Siriomedia/payanalyst/replit.md

 ### Firebase Configuration
 Firebase configuration is included in `src/firebase.ts`.
 The Firebase client API keys are safe to expose in client-side code as Firebase uses security rules to protect data.

+**Authentication**: The app uses ONLY Firebase Google Sign-In.
+There are no alternative login methods.

 **Important**: To enable Google Sign-In on Replit, you must add the Replit domain to Firebase's authorized domains:
 1. Go to the [Firebase Console](https://console.firebase.google.com)
 2. Select your project (gioia-e1f29)